czgaotian/learning-languages/behaviorQuestion/index.md

 - I am excited about the opportunity to bring my diverse skill set, passion for technology, and collaborative spirit to your team.

-- I look forward to contributing to innovative projects
+- I look forward to contributing to innovative projects.

 - Being a part of the dynamic and forward-thinking environment that your company is known for.